nbarraud/nbarraud.github.io/_posts/2020-12-29-js-in-blazor.md

 layout: post
 title: How to use JavaScript and Node packages in a Blazor app
 date: 2020-12-29 00:00:00 -0500
-excerpt: Tutorial on how to call JavaScript from Blazor with JS isolation, and on using Node packages in Blazor thanks to Snowpack or Skypack.
 ---

 ![The Blazor, Javascript and Node logos](/assets/js-in-blazor.png)